Namrata2108/INFO6205_FinalProject/README.md

 ### The "test" directory consists of:
 1) Tests for all the sort mechanisms (with the inclusion of partition test for DualPivotQuickSort)
 2) Tests for the benchmark utility (Credits: info6205 assignments repo)

+### The "report and paper" directory consists of:
+1) Final_project_Report.pdf which contains the report of our findings in this project
+2) PSA_Final_Paper_LiteratureSurvey.pdf which contains the literature survey of the 3 papers read by the team along with the work we have done in relation to the papers

 ### Additional libraries used to complete the project:
 1) pinyin4j